Fotos de Cédric Fettouche

 • Design strategist & Multidisciplinary designer

-• From Marseille, Provence-Alpes-Côte d'Azur, France
+• De Marseille, Provence-Alpes-Côte d'Azur, France

 My name is Cédric and I am a designer.
 I spent the last two years working next to Moria camp on the island of Lesvos (Greece), a famous European hotspot blocking people's attempt to reach safety.